amac-lfc/CMV/README.md

 ## Quickstart

-In order to start, the first thing you must do is make sure all the inputs and outputs are set correctly.
+In order to start, you will need to install the libraries Sklearn, imblearning, Numpy, and matlotlib.
+Then, you must do is make sure all the inputs and outputs are set correctly.

 Based on the names of your input/output files, you may need to create the folders for the output files location before running the code below.